 determined to help the Filipino by setting up the Japan Philippine Volunteer

 Association (JPVA).
-Subsequently, JPVA took the initiative in creating
+Subsequently, the JPVA took the initiative in creating

 Mindano Kolusai Daigaku (Mindanao International University), which